-10.3 Runway pavement overlays
+10.4 Runway pavement overlays

-- Note.- The following specifications are intended for runway pavement overlay projects when the runway is to be returned to an operational status before overlay of the entire runway is complete thus normally necessitating a temporary ramp between the new and old runway surfaces.
-Guidance on overlaying pavements and assessing their operational status is given in the ICAO Aerodrome Design Manual, Part 3. - 10.3.1 The longitudinal slope of the temporary ramp, measured with reference to the existing runway surface or previous overlay course, shall be: - a) 0.5 to 1.0 per cent for overlays up to and including 5 cm in thickness; and - b) not more than 0.5 per cent for overlays more than 5 cm in thickness. - 10.3.2 It is recommended that overlaying should proceed from one end of the runway toward the other end so that based on runway utilization most aircraft operations will experience a down ramp. - 10.3.3 It is recommended that the entire width of the runway should be overlaid during each work session. - 10.3.4 Before a runway being overlaid is returned to a temporary operational status, a runway centre line marking conforming to the specifications in Section 5.2.3 shall be provided.
-Additionally, the location of any temporary threshold shall be identified by a 3.6 m wide transverse stripe.
+Note.- The following specifications are intended for runway pavement overlay projects when the runway is to be returned temporarily to an operational status before resurfacing is complete.
+This may necessitate a temporary ramp between the new and old runway surfaces.
+Guidance on overlaying pavements and assessing their operational status is given in the ICAO Aerodrome Design Manual, Part 3.

+- 10.4.1 The longitudinal slope of the temporary ramp, measured with reference to the existing runway surface or previous overlay course, shall be: - a.
+0.5 to 1.0 per cent for overlays up to and including 5 cm in thickness; and - b. not more than 0.5 per cent for overlays more than 5 cm in thickness. - 10.4.2 It is recommended that overlaying should proceed from one end of the runway toward the other end so that based on runway utilization most aircraft operations will experience a down ramp. - 10.4.3 It is recommended that the entire width of the runway should be overlaid during each work session. - 10.4.4 Before a runway being overlaid is returned to a temporary operational status, a runway centre line marking conforming to the specifications in Section 5.2.3 shall be provided.
+Additionally, the location of any temporary threshold shall be identified by a 3.6 m wide transverse stripe. - 10.4.5 It is recommended that the overlay should be constructed and maintained above the minimum friction level specified in 10.2.3.

-10.4 Visual aids
+10.5 Visual aids